Recipes

 When manufacturing food products, a recipe is used.
 It can be compared to a Bill of Material (BOM), which is used in the production of products other than food.

-In tracezilla, production orders can be created based on recipes and automate the creation of order lines in the production orders.
-The recipes are used as documentation for the input-output mass balance report (certified goods).
+Furthermore, the recipes are used as documentation for the input-output mass balance report (certified goods).
 The purpose of the recipes is also to ensure correct cost price calculation - which applies if multiple end products are added to a production order.

 NB!
 The production order will only be added and adjusted automatically when the order status is Draft.